erizhang/octopress/source/_posts/2013-04-27-take-care-of-your-integer-variable.markdown

 author: Eric Zhang
 ---

 We produce telecom equipment, the equipments will be deployed as infrastructure of telecommunication, internet etc., so it required product high stability, high security.
-For these reason, we have to review our code time and time again, test and test again, we worry about there will be a 911 phone call cannot be reachable since our software bug, or financial exchange be stuck since networking problem which is caused by our software bug.
-We shall understand that we are making the infrastructure of society, government, financial, security, even national defense.
+We would not like to see there will be a 911 phone call cannot be reachable since our software bug, or financial exchange be stuck since networking problem which is caused by our software bug.

 I recall that one day, Erno Jeges (who is secure coding expert) told us: you have to care your code as care your baby, otherwise you don't know what your baby will be.
-Even so, we still found lots of problems regard software security: buffer overflow, print formatting, and integer overflow etc. I'm not expert in this area, but I notice that at least we have to take care of our integer variable first since C/C++ languages handle integers in a very dangerous manner since there are:
+So that, we have tocare software security: buffer overflow, print formatting, and integer overflow etc. I'm not expert in this area, but I notice that at least we have to take care of our integer variable first since C/C++ languages handle integers in a very dangerous manner since there are:

 * No overflow exception
 * No run-time detection if a negative integer is converted to an unsigned value